 When not strapped into a tin can hurtling through deserts and forests at irrational velocities I try to keep myself active here at home.
 Lately it seems that has mostly meant writing articles and coordinating interviews for my latest side project.
-I hike, bike, and camp whenever possible.
+I hike, bike, kayak, geocache, and camp whenever possible.
 I've recently gotten into jogging and obstacle course races (Warrior Dash, Rugged Maniac, Tough Mudder, etc).
-They're a lot like rally/desert racing, but on foot!
-It's perfect!
 I love the outdoors, love exploring new trails and new areas.
 Travel and road trips are a staple.
 I start going crazy if I haven't crossed a state line in six weeks.
 I think meteor showers are an amazing gift and always make sure I'm out in "stargazing territory" for the big ones.
-I'm an avid reader and go through books like a seven year old through halloween candy.
+I'm an avid reader and go through books like a seven year old through Halloween candy.
 I love music and couldn't imagine a world without it.
-I listen primarily to rock, but my playlist includes something from virtually every genre (with a steadily increasing quantity of orchestral/classical pieces and opera).
+I listen primarily to rock, but my playlist includes something from virtually every genre (with a steadily increasing quantity of orchestral pieces making their way onto my playlist).
 I sing in the car when I'm alone, loudly.
-My pet dinosaur Bacon (who somehow has become a bit of a facebook celebrity) can attest to this.
+My pet dinosaur Bacon (who somehow has become a bit of a Facebook celebrity) can attest to this.
 He isn't a fan.